michaloslav/SimpleIntersectionObserver/README.md

 ### Why you'd want to use this

-Let's take a look at a simple lazy loading example using nothing but IntersectionObserver.
+Let's take a look at a simple lazy loading example using IntersectionObserver.

 ```javascript
 const targets = document.getElementsByClassName("lazy")